emqx/emqtt-bench/README.md

-  -r, --retain           retain message [default: false] -k, --keepalive        keep alive in seconds [default: 300] -C, --clean            clean start [default: true] -L, --limit            The max message count to publish, 0 means unlimited [default: 0] -S, --ssl              ssl socoket for connecting to server [default: false] --certfile             client certificate for authentication, if required by server --keyfile              client private key for authentication, if required by server --ws                   websocket transport [default: false] --ifaddr               One or multiple (comma-separated) source IP addresses --prefix               client id prefix
+  -r, --retain           retain message [default: false] -k, --keepalive        keep alive in seconds [default: 300] -C, --clean            clean start [default: true] -x, --session-expiry   Set 'Session-Expiry' for persistent sessions
+                         (seconds) [default: 0]
+  -L, --limit            The max message count to publish, 0 means
+                         unlimited [default: 0]
+  -S, --ssl              ssl socoket for connecting to server [default:
+                         false]
+  --certfile             client certificate for authentication, if
+                         required by server
+  --keyfile              client private key for authentication, if
+                         required by server
+  --ws                   websocket transport [default: false] --quic                 QUIC transport [default: false] --ifaddr               One or multiple (comma-separated) source IP
+                         addresses
+  --prefix               client id prefix
-  -l, --lowmem       low mem mode, but use more CPU
+  -l, --lowmem           enable low mem mode, but use more CPU
 ```

 For example, create 100 connections and each publishes messages at the rate of 100 msg/sec.